invoker999/OSSU/README.md

 # OSSU
-All projects on the path to a free self-taught education in computer science "Open Source Society University"
+All projects on the path to self-taugh computer science master "Open Source Society University"